Quarticai/QuarticGym/docs/pensim_challenge.rst

    'Aeration rate', 'Back pressure', 'Water injection/dilution'` have step shapes and randomly search within a range of +/- 10% for each point.
-The figure below illustrates how the 'Sugar feed rate' recipe and its searching spce looks like.
+The figure below illustrates how the 'Sugar feed rate' recipe and its searching space looks like.

    .. image:: imgs/pen2.png

 2. You will need to come up with a way to control the process to optimize two things simultaneously:

-   a. the best batch yield (i.e. maximum yield of all batches)
+   a. the best batch yield (i.e., maximum yield of all batches)

    b. the average batch yield (i.e. mean yield of all batches)